mpeter56/ser321-spring2022-A-mpeter56/Assignment3/TCP/README.md

 # Assignment 3 TCP

 ## Description
-This program can run a server by using 'gradle UDPServer' and a client using 'gradle UDPClient' The server will wait for a client to connect.
+This program can run a server by using 'gradle TCPServer' and a client using 'gradle TCPClient' The server will wait for a client to connect.
 When the client connect it will open a GUI with a window for pictures and an output panel, with a text field and a submit button.
 The server will automatically send the 'hi there' picture and ask the user for their name.